burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. In C, implicit conversion from integer to enumerated types is allowed because in C, `enum` is a synonym of `int`.
 In C++ it is prohibited.

-5. In C and in C++, implicit conversion from enumerated types to integer types is allowed.
+5. In C and C++, implicit conversion from enumerated types to integer types is allowed.

 ## The Sequence of Type Conversions Rules in C and in C++